chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/assumable-ids.md

 This means that the identity this Terraform configuration will create will only be able to view the resources tied to the same group the identity is tied to.

 Applying this configuration will create the assumable identity.
-You can follow our [GitHub Actions example tutorial](/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/) to create an assumable identity that can be used by a GitHub Actions workflow to interact with Chainguard Enforce.
-The Terraform file used in the linked tutorial is based closely on the template outlined here.
+You can follow any of our [identity examples](/chainguard/chainguard-enforce/iam-groups/identity-examples/) to create an assumable identity that can be used by a continuous integration workflow to interact with Chainguard Enforce.
+The Terraform files used in the linked tutorials are based closely on the template outlined here.

 ## Managing identities with `chainctl`